yang0920colostate/AuAc/README.md

 - Notes:
    - You do not need to have `CUDA` installed in your operational system to use the pacakge
    - The format of the "Input_Data" should be `ndarray` (click [here](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) to learn more about what is `ndarray`)
-   - You should use no more than 10,000 samples to make predictions at once (it's likely that you will run out of memory with a typical PC)
+   - You should use no more than 10,000 samples to make predictions at once (it's likely that you will run out of memory on a typical PC)
    - Our `StandardScaler` is built from `sklearn 0.23.2`.
 If you have another version of the `sklearn` installed in your `python` environment, you might get a warning message but it should not affect making the predictions.